arkdevuk/Webpiper/README.md

-# 🗣️ Piper TTS Web Server
+# 🗣️ Webpiper a simple TTS web-service

 A simple, containerized web API for real-time text-to-speech (TTS) synthesis using [Piper](https://github.com/rhasspy/piper), powered by FastAPI.